andyg7/News-Chat-App/README.md

 Database of Users:

-use a simple file called "user_pass.txt" to store usernames and password e.g. SomeUser SomePasword
+use a simple file called "user_info.txt" to store usernames and password e.g. SomeUser SomePasword

 How to run the server: